isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 3 (Via Admission Tests).md

 | Interview<br><br>_(for shortlisted applicants)_  | **October 2022**  |
 | Notification of Result of Application  | **November 2022**  |
 |   |   |

+**SUBMISSION OF APPLICATION**

+Applicants must **complete and submit an online application before 2 pm on 24 August 2022 (Wed).**

+DO NOT submit any documents, original or otherwise, as all documents submitted will not be returned.
+Applicants must be prepared to produce the original documents for verification purposes upon request, if necessary.

+Please click **[here](https://form.gov.sg/6284628a5fba0100117a3891)** **FORM NOT FOUND** to apply.
+This e-application form will only be accessible during the application period.